-Any new battery which becomes unserviceable (not merely discharged) due to defects in material or workmanship more than 90 days after purchase, but before the expiration of the applicable adjustment period, will be replaced upon payment of the battery's current list price less a pro rata credit for unused months of service.
-The applicable adjustment period is determined from the Warranty Code printed at the top of the battery and chart below.
-Installation costs are not covered by warranty after 90 days from the date of purchase.
+Any new battery which becomes unserviceable (not merely discharged) due to defects in material or workmanship within the Pro Rata Warranty Period will be replaced upon payment of the battery's current list price less a pro rata credit for unused months of service.
+The applicable adjustment period is determined from the Warranty Code printed at the top of the battery and table below.
+Installation costs are not covered after the battery warranty period has ended.